Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 * If the accelerator configuration ```HAVE_EDGE_PROP``` is set to false the hook ```updateCalculation``` will not be called because there is no property of edges.

-## Customizing the Apply Kernel
+## Mapping the Apply Kernel

-The apply stage of each graph analytic algorithm may need different types of data, and this variance makes the abstraction a little tough.
-Currently, ThunderGP provide __two__ methods to adopt apply stage into FPGA accelerator:
+The apply stage may need different types of data, and this variance makes the abstraction a little tough.
+Currently, ThunderGP provides __two__ methods to adopt apply stage into FPGA accelerator:

 The first one for mapping apply stage of the graph algorithm is using the __L2__ hooks, but the date type is limited by existing data path.
 Currently, ThunderGP support load __four__ types of data for the application-specific calculation in apply stage: